-[0098] In a parallel operation, the CPU 12 derives and stores a disparity map for the left/right pair of image files 18, as described above (step 1008).
+[0080] In a parallel operation, the CPU 12 derives and stores a disparity map for the left/right pair of image files 18, as described above (step 1008).
 Each of the disparity map and illumination map are input to the CPU 12 for modification of the illumination map (step 1010).
 The illumination map is modified by applying a known blurring algorithm.
 When each point in the illumination map is blurred, pixel values in different planes, as indicted by the disparity map, are not used to calculate a central blur value.
 The elimination of pixels not in the same plane as those used to calculate a blur value minimizes smudging in the resulting modified illumination map.

-[0099] In step 1011, the CPU 12 multiplies the modified illumination map by the stored reflectance map, and stores the new image (step 1012).
+In step 1011, the CPU 12 multiplies the modified illumination map by the stored reflectance map, and stores the new image (step 1012).
 The routine is then complete (step 1014).

-[0100] In the preceding specification, the invention has been described with reference to specific exemplary embodiments and examples thereof.
-The scope of the invention is defined by the appended claims.
+In the preceding specification, the invention has been described with reference to specific exemplary embodiments and examples thereof.
+The specification and drawings are accordingly to be regarded in an illustrative manner rather than a restrictive sense, the invention being defined by the appended claims.